National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 * Select relevant parent concepts and their descendants from OMOP standard codes, using Charlson Comorbidity description or the relevant section the referenced CDC page to establish intention.
 * Utilize the OHDSI Atlas tool to explore the OMOP hierarchy to look for other potential parent codes and also to remove child codes that are non-specific to the intended scope of the concept set.
 * Compare the draft concept set to other related concept sets, using the Concept Set Overlap feature of the Concept Set Editor.
-  This facilitates review of any codes that do not overlap with those in value sets from reputable stewards such as the National Library of Medicine’s Value Set Authority Center (VSAC) and the Healthcare Cost and Utilization Project (HCUP) and from existing similar concept sets within the Concept Set Browser.
+  This facilitates review of any codes that do not overlap with those in value sets from reputable stewards such as the National Library of Medicine's Value Set Authority Center (VSAC) and the Healthcare Cost and Utilization Project (HCUP) and from existing similar concept sets within the Concept Set Browser.
   Add and remove concepts (and their descendants) as per recommendations from the clinical experts.
 * Reduce the intentional concept set expression as parsimonious as possible, retaining all the approved concepts collected in prior steps.
 * Iterate as needed.